MicrosoftDocs/azure-docs/articles/virtual-machines/workloads/sap/hana-vm-operations-storage.md

 > [!NOTE]
 > So far, storage snapshots with Ultra disk storage is not available.
 This blocks the usage of VM snapshots with Azure Backup Services

-### Cost concious storage solution with pure Ultra disk configuration
+### Cost conscious storage solution with pure Ultra disk configuration
 In this configuration, you the /hana/data and /hana/log volumes on the same disk.
 The suggested values are derived out of the KPIs that SAP has to certify VM types for SAP HANA and storage configurations as recommended in the [SAP TDI Storage Whitepaper](https://www.sap.com/documents/2015/03/74cdb554-5a7c-0010-82c7-eda71af511fa.html).

 The recommendations are often exceeding the SAP minimum requirements as stated earlier in this article.
 The listed recommendations are a compromise between the size recommendations by SAP and the maximum storage throughput the different VM types provide.